belfortlabs/hello-fpga/README.md

 emulate_fpga = ["tfhe/emulate_fpga"]
 ```

+These are the only changes to your code to enable FPGA acceleration.

 ### Specify FPGA cores

 If you want to specify the number of FPGA cores to use, you can use the alternative `connect_to()` instead of the `connect()` function.